-Despite the many actions being taken by the South Coast AQMD and CARB, the contribution of emissions from interstate and international sources coupled with limitations on regulatory authority mean that achieving the magnitude of emission reductions necessary to meet federal standards will also require strong action at the federal level.
+Despite the many actions being taken by the South Coast AQMD and CARB, the contribution of emissions from interstate and international sources under federal authority, coupled with limitations on local and state regulatory authority, mean that achieving the magnitude of emission reductions necessary to meet federal standards will also require strong action at the federal level.
 CARB and the South Coast AQMD continue to work with federal and international agencies to advocate for more stringent emission standards for sources that are not under California and local regulatory purview, but federal action has not been sufficient to meet federally mandated air quality objectives.